rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

         :width: 200
         :alt: Motor is fully seated in the chassis

-Photo of the controller board
+Photo of the Breakout headers
 -----------------------------
-Many of the following instructions require attaching cables to the connectors on the controller board on the robot.
+Many of the following instructions require attaching cables to the connectors on the Breakout headers on the robot.
 The printing on the board identifying the purposes of each of the connectors and the pins is very small to fit on the small board.
 To make assembly easier, refer to the following photograph of the board if needed.

 .. image:: assembly/RobotController.jpg
     :width: 500

-Connecting the motor cables to the robot controller (4:43)
+Connecting the motor cables to the Motor driver (4:43)
 ----------------------------------------------------------

-The motor cables are connected to the white connectors on the side of the chassis labeled Motor L and Motor R for the left and right motor cables.
+The motor cables are connected to the Motor driver labeled Motor 1,2,3 and 4 for the left and right motor cables.

     .. image:: assembly/left_motor_cable.jpeg
         :width: 200
-        :alt: Left motor cable inserted in the controller board
+        :alt: Left motor cable inserted in the Breakout headers

     .. image:: assembly/right_motor_cable.jpeg
         :width: 200
-        :alt: Right motor cable inserted in the controller board
+        :alt: Right motor cable inserted in the Breakout headers

 Adding the Sensors
 --------------------------------